gitlabhq/gitlabhq/doc/api/README.md

 All API requests support performing an API call as if you were another user, provided your private token is from an administrator account.
-You need to pass the `sudo` parameter either by URL or a header with an ID/username of the user you want to perform the operation as.
-If passed as a header, the header name must be **SUDO** (capitals).
+You need to pass the `sudo` parameter either via query string or a header with an ID/username of the user you want to perform the operation as.
+If passed as a header, the header name must be `SUDO` (uppercase).

 If a non administrative `private_token` is provided, then an error message will be returned with status code `403`: